Pylons/pyramid/docs/tutorials/cmf/content.rst

           content-agnostic unit tests or if you need to get an enumerated subset of content type information to aid in UI generation.
-That said, this *is* a tutorial about how to get CMF-like features in :mod:`repoze.bfg`, so we'll assume the pattern is useful to readers.
+That said, this *is* a tutorial about how to get CMF-like features in :mod:`pyramid`, so we'll assume the pattern is useful to readers.

 See the `repoze.lemonade package